wangyi-fudan/wyhash/README.md

 Speed:
 ----
-0: XXH3 is fast on bulk hash with AVX2 instruction.
+0: XXH3 is faster on bulk hash with AVX2 instruction.
 With SSE instruction, XXH3 and wyhash are of similar speed.
 And without any vector instructions, wyhash is faster.

 1: for fixed length short keys, wyhash is the faster due to inlining.